 Beethoven's Last March

-"Return to your homes, then, distressed but composed.
-And whenever, during your lives, the power of [Beethoven's] works overwhelms you like a coming storm; when your rapture pours out in the midst of a generation yet unborn; then remember this hour and think: we were there when they buried him, and when he died we wept!
+"No living man enters the halls of immortality.
+The body must die before the gates are opened.
+He whom you mourn is now among the greatest men of all time, unassailable forever!
+Return to your homes, then, distressed but composed.
+And whenever, during your lives, the power of his works overwhelms you like a coming storm; when your rapture pours out in the midst of a generation yet unborn; then remember this hour and think: we were there when they buried him, and when he died we wept!

 Here are two pieces of music played at Beethoven's funeral services, one composed by him, one not: Beethoven's Equali for four somber trombones, and Luigi Cherubini's "Requiem in C Minor," which the discerning LvB admired, and you'll love too.